 Let’s talk about OUTFITS for your lifestyle session!
 Wondering where to start?
 I’ve created a Pinterest board with some of my top picks of the season!
 You can also browse some of my favorite places to shop – Anthropologie & Loft!

 Depending on the length of your session, we will plan for one or two outfits.
 The first is typically something fun and casual.
 Casual dresses, floor-length skirts or dresses, or jeans with a blouse for the girls are usually the way to go.
 The guys can’t go wrong in jeans and a button down.
-Think of something you might wear on your birthday or for a special date night.
+Think of something you might wear on your birthday or for a holiday.
 Keep in mind that layering, particularly in the fall, helps add visual interest & variety in posing.
-The second outfit is usually a bit more professional or dressy – something you might wear for a holiday party, classy night out, etc.!
+The second outfit is usually a bit dressier – something you might wear for a holiday party, classy night out, etc.!
 A couple things to be aware of that you’ll want to avoid: mismatching the level of dress, logos or graphic tees, and flip-flops or tennis shoes.
 It’s better to coordinate rather than match!

 If you don’t read anything else on this page, READ THIS!!
-I generally recommend avoiding small prints such as plaid or polka dots, orange/peach/rust, black, and neon/super bright colors.
-Instead, stick with pastels and neutrals such as blush, gray, light blues and greens, and creams.
-These colors will result in a more light and airy look to your images – trust me on this one!
+I generally recommend avoiding small prints such as plaid or polka dots, orange/rust, black, and neon/super bright colors.
+Instead, stick with softer colors, jewel tones, or neutrals.
+Some of the most flattering colors are are blush, gray, light blues and greens, and creams.
+These colors will result in a more light and airy look to your images!